entrpntr/gb-rta-bruteforce/README.md

 Main programs are in NidoBot/ShrewBot/LassIGT0Checker/MoonIGT0Checker/CrystalTIDManip/RedBlueTIDManip .java files.
 Each of these programs can be modified for custom manip needs.

 Currently, the programs are set up expecting a roms folder to be created in the root directory.
 The expected names for the ROMs are: pokered.gbc, pokeblue.gbc, pokecrystal.gbc, and gbc_bios.bin (for the GBC bootrom).

+There is a dependency needed right now for the FFEF bot.
+You can use the gradle wrapper provided to import it (`gradlew idea` or `gradlew eclipse`; change to `gradlew.bat` if on Windows) and add the library to your classpath to make sure the bot runs properly.